pylover/nanohttp/README.rst

       -d DIRECTORY, --directory DIRECTORY
-                            The path to search for the python module, which contains the controller class. default is: `.` -w, --watch           If given, Watches the `--directory` and reload the app on changes.
+                            The path to search for the python module, which contains the controller class. default is: `.` -w, --watch           If given, tries to watch the `--directory` and reload the app on changes.
       -V, --version         Show the version.